Ford Mustang variants: Bullitt

 In 2001, Ford partnered with Warner Bros. to offer a special version of its GT with the Bullitt nameplate, honoring the 1968 390 fastback model driven by Steve McQueen in the 1968 movie Bullitt which became famous for its high speed chase scene.
 The car was designed as a good handler so it was lowered 3/4 of an inch, received Tokico shocks, and short length sub-frame connectors.
 In addition, a new intake design, high-flow mufflers, and special underdrive pulleys helped increase the power to a conservative 265 hp, though many owners report numbers closer to the 270-275 range.
 More telling is the torque curve, which was vastly improved over the base GT models, 90% of its 305 lbft available from 2000 rpm.
 This broader torque curve makes itself known at the drag strip, as these special edition Mustangs could cover the 1/4 mile in 2-3 tenths of a second quicker and about 2 mi/h faster than regular GT.
 17-inch American Racing Torq-Thrust style rims, wrapped in 245/45ZR performance rubber by Goodyear, were reminiscent of those on the car driven by McQueen in the movie.
 The Bullitt featured a large hood scoop reminiscent of the earlier Boss 429 scoop, as well as new side scoops, lower body moldings and C-pillars with unique rear side window shape.
-Other special features on the Bullitt included aluminum pedals and shifter, gauge facings and seat upholstery patterned after the 1968 model, red brake calipers with the Mustang logo on them, and the removal of the spoiler and fog lamps regularly found on Mustang GTs, all for a cleaner look.
+Other special features on the Bullitt included aluminum pedals and shifter, gauge facings and seat upholstery patterned after the 1968 model, red brake calipers with the Mustang logo on them, and the removal of the spoiler and fog lamps regularly found on Mustang GTs, all for a cleaner look. unique Bullitt badging was added, and the exhaust note was tuned to match the exhaust note from the vehicle in the movie.
 Braking was also improved with the addition of dual-piston PBR brakes with 13 in rotors, the same brakes utilized by the 94-04 Mustang Cobra.
+The vehicles were serialized on tamper-resistant labels in two locations.
+One was affixed to the drivers side shock tower under the hood, and the other in a hidden location as an "easter egg".

+This was a true "skunkworks" style program with Mustang team members essentially volunteering their time in addition to their other responsibilities.
+It came to be after a show car was produced at Roush Industries for the LA auto show the previous year.
+The excitement generated by the show car prompted the team to quickly develop a production ready package which it successfully presented a year later at the same LA auto show, where it was announced that it would go into production.
+Steve McQueen's son Chad, and grandson Chase, were on hand for the announcement.